-The cable and pipe locator scanning is typically undertaken across a site in both passive and active detection modes.
+The cable pipe locator scanning is typically undertaken across a site in passive and active detection modes.
 Direct induction will be used if there is access to exposed services.
 Typically services will first be traced starting at service pits locations and accessible service points such as taps and above ground conduits.
 This will often allow the traced service to be identified.

 Utilities can be marked on site and / or presented on CAD drawings